jamesplease/sliding-dropdown/README.md

 CSS3 Sliding Dropdown
 ========================

-### Under Construction

-This is a typical sliding menu.
-But it's a special sliding menu: it's [semantic][sem] and made only with CSS3.
+This is a familiar sliding navigation menu.
+But this one's special: it's both [semantic][sem] and entirely CSS3.
+Baller.

 [View it live.][sbc]